Mediaș

-Mediaș ([ˈmedi.aʃ]; Media, Mediasch, Transylvanian Saxon: Medwesch/Medveš/Medwisch, Medgyes) is the second largest town and municipality in Sibiu County, Transylvania, central Romania.
+Mediaș ([ˈmedi.aʃ]; Media, Mediasch, Transylvanian Saxon: Medwesch/Medveš/Medwisch, Medgyes) is a city in Sibiu County, Romania, in the historical region of Transylvania.
+With a recorded history that began in the 13th century, it has nearly 40,000 residents today.

-Geographic location
+Geography

 Mediaș is located in the middle basin of Târnava Mare River, at 39 km from Sighișoara and 41 km from Blaj.
 The health resort Bazna, officially recognized for the first time in 1302, is 18 km from Mediaș.
 The health resort offers mineral water springs, rich in salts, mineral mud and a special type of salt, called "Bazna salt".
 The distance between Mediaș and the county's residence Sibiu is 55 km.

 The city administers one village, Ighișu Nou (Eibesdorf; Szászivánfalva).

 History

 The first signs of human communities in the area are thought to be from the middle Neolithic period.

 The name of the city comes from the Hungarian word meggy (sour cherry).
 The Romanian name originates in the German version, which comes from the Hungarian name (Medgyes).

 In the 13th century, the kings of Hungary invited German settlers known as Transylvanian Saxons to the area, who settled in the valley of the Târnava Mare River.